social-media-ethics-automation/book/docs/_sources/ch11_recommendations/04_societal_concerns.md

 # Societal Concerns with Recommendation Algorithms
 Now let's look at some larger societal concerns with the effects of recommendation algorithms.

-## [Epistemic Bubbles / Echo Chambers](https://en.wikipedia.org/wiki/Echo_chamber_(media)#Echo_chambers_vs_epistemic_bubbles)
+## Filter Bubbles

-% TODO: Make this something about filter bubbles, and then negative echo chambers are part

-One concern with how recommendation algorithms is that they can create echo chambers (or "epistemic bubbles"), where people get filtered into groups and the recommendation algorithm only gives people content that reinforces and doesn't challenge their beliefs.
+One concern with how recommendation algorithms is that they can create filter bubbles (or ["epistemic bubbles" or "echo chambers"](https://en.wikipedia.org/wiki/Echo_chamber_(media)#Echo_chambers_vs_epistemic_bubbles)), where people get filtered into groups and the recommendation algorithm only gives people content that reinforces and doesn't challenge their interests or beliefs.
 These echo chambers allow people in the groups to freely have conversations among themselves without external challenge.

-These echo chambers can include:
+The filter bubbles can be good or bad, such as forming bubbles for:
 - Hate groups, where people's hate and fear of others gets reinforced and never challenged
 - Fan communities, where people's appreciation of an artist, work of art, or something is assumed, and then reinforced and never challenged
 - Marginalized communities can find safe spaces where they aren't constantly challenged or harassed (e.g., a [safe space](https://en.wikipedia.org/wiki/Safe_space))